Contact Lens Care

 - Nausea, fever or vomiting

-Even if your irritated eyes don't feel like enough of an emergency, it's worth visiting your optician if your symptoms persist for more than a few days.
+Even if your irritated eyes don't feel like enough of an emergency, you should still visit your optician if your symptoms persist for more than a few days.

-- Don't wear your contact lenses for too long
+- Don't wear your contact lenses for more than the recommended wearing time

-- Don't touch your eyes but if you must, wash your hands
+- Don't touch your eyes but if you must, wash and dry your hands first

 - Avoid smoky and dusty environments